The Brettish Empire

 JB plays Florence's father, William, who's upset about his daughter running off to the battlefield.
 He'd rather she just stay safely at home and knit tea cozies.
 But, Florence believes she has a calling from God, and neither her father's concern nor Dalton's marriage proposal will stop her.

-Florence Nightingale recently aired in the US on
+Florence Nightingale has aired in the US on

 (where the lovely family portrait above came from).
 Florence Nightingale is nearly three hours long, but it moves fairly quickly and holds one's